iot-lab/iot-lab.github.io/docs/boards/raspberry-pi-3.md

 Nodes in **Grenoble site (rpi3-1 to rpi3-5)** are equipped with the [SAMR21 co-microcontroller]({{ site.baseurl }}{% link docs/boards/microchip-samr21.md %})

 ## Ethernet
 The Raspberry Pi 3 board features an Ethernet interface, enabling it to connect to a LAN and to communicate with the internet.
-The boards are only accessible by SSH in IPV4 via the SSH frontend.
+The boards are only accessible by SSH in IPV4 via the SSH frontend and in IPV6 from the Internet.

-Please note that currently **RPI3 nodes do not have IPV6 support**.

 ## Power supply
 Concerning the power consumption, only the global + 5 volts is monitored.